AdesisNetlife/croak/README.md

-Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration (aka Gruntfile) in large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during the project life-cycle
+Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration (aka Gruntfile) in large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during the project life-cycle and development workflow

 ### Features

-- Centralizes your project Grunt tasks build and automation configuration
+- Centralizes your project Grunt tasks configuration
 - Easily manage and orchestrates different configuration for multiple projects
-- Abstract and provides more control for the build and automation configuration
+- Abstract and provides more control for tasks configuration
+- Support for global located Gruntfiles
+- Support to link node gruntfile-like specific package
-- Extends or overwrites global Gruntfiles from local config
+- Extends or overwrites global Gruntfile from local configuration
-- Uses global Gruntfiles based on path or node packages already installed
 - Provides the same Grunt API and CLI (things do not gonna change too much)
 - Customizes Grunt execution options from a config file (future `.gruntrc`)
 - You do not need local node packages installed in order to run Grunt